Loading...

 • Hyperphosphatemia (high phosphorus in the blood)

-The development of cardiovascular diseases (heart-related) is most common in chronic kidney patients.
-The American Heart Association (AHA) reports that people with CKD are significantly more likely to die from cardiovascular causes compared to progressing to kidney failure.
+The American Heart Association (AHA) reports that CKD patients are more likely to die from cardiovascular causes compared to progressing to kidney failure.

 The National Kidney Foundation reported that heart disease is the primary cause of death in the U.S. among people with CKD.
 It also highlighted that about 50% of those who die from CKD also suffer from cardiovascular disease.